 We’d all rather go out and live the outdoors than watch someone else do it, but there’s nothing wrong with getting a little inspiration every now and then.

 With streaming video services like Netflix and Amazon Prime, getting a virtual stoke is just a click away.
-Here, in random order, are 11 of our favorites — a few of the best outdoor documentaries streaming on Netflix now.
-(This article was last updated on March 16, 2020.)
+Here, in random order, are eight of our favorites — a few of the best outdoor documentaries streaming on Netflix now.
+(This article was last updated on Jan.
+18, 2021.)

 It’s worth noting that Netflix has slimmer outdoor documentary pickings these days.
 If you have Amazon Prime, be sure to check out our list of the best documentaries on Amazon.